 Send Products to Influencers and Let Them Create Content

 Macro-influencers, in particular, are renowned on Pinterest for the quality of their content.
 Micro-influencers are renowned for the distribution of their content.
 In many situations, brands will do well to send free products to influencers and encourage them to create, pin and share that content.
-These people are the experts at creating content that sticks about, which people will still be encountering in their searches months later.
+These people are the experts at creating content that sticks around, which people will still be encountering in their searches months later.

 This presupposes that influencers can see the merit in and like a particular product.
 If they do, they will most likely produce and share images that make the product look highly desirable.